Gamecocks' Will Muschamp adds Super Bowl champion from Lowcountry to coaching staff

 COLUMBIA — Rod Wilson is home.

-The Cross native and South Carolina alum was officially hired by his alma mater on Friday as the Gamecocks’ new inside linebackers coach.
+The Cross native and South Carolina alumnus was officially hired by his alma mater on Friday as the Gamecocks’ new linebackers coach.
 USC’s Board of Trustees approved a one-year contract paying him $275,000.

 Wilson was last seen on the sideline during Super Bowl LIV less than three weeks ago, helping Kansas City win the NFL championship.
 A special teams assistant with the Chiefs, Wilson also coached at Charleston Southern and Furman following a lengthy NFL playing career which included another Super Bowl.